Top 15 Best NBA Players of All Time

 View post on Twitter

 Bryant was a shooting guard for the Lakers, achieving a variety of records during his career.
-He was selected in 18 NBA All-Star games, four of which he was the MVP.
+They selected him for 18 NBA All-Star games, four of which he was the MVP.
 Bryant made nine NBA All-Defensive First Teams and three Second Teams.
 He scored a career-high 81 points in one game, the second-most points scored in a single NBA game, behind Wilt Chamberlain.

 • Height: 6 ft 6 (1.98m)